Traumatic brain injury: Acute stage

 Tranexamic acid within three hours of a head injury decreases the risk of death.
 Certain facilities are equipped to handle TBI better than others; initial measures include transporting patients to an appropriate treatment center.
 Both during transport and in hospital the primary concerns are ensuring proper oxygen supply, maintaining adequate blood flow to the brain, and controlling raised intracranial pressure (ICP), since high ICP deprives the brain of badly needed blood flow and can cause deadly brain herniation.
 Other methods to prevent damage include management of other injuries and prevention of seizures.
 Some data supports the use of hyperbaric oxygen therapy to improve outcomes.
 Further research is required to determine the effectiveness and clinical importance of positioning the head at different angles (degrees of head-of-bed elevation) while the person is being treated in intensive care.

 Neuroimaging is helpful but not flawless in detecting raised ICP.
 A more accurate way to measure ICP is to place a catheter into a ventricle of the brain, which has the added benefit of allowing cerebrospinal fluid to drain, releasing pressure in the skull.
 Treatment of raised ICP may be as simple as tilting the person's bed and straightening the head to promote blood flow through the veins of the neck.
 Sedatives, analgesics and paralytic agents are often used.
 Propofol and midazolam are equally effective as sedatives.

 Hypertonic saline can improve ICP by reducing the amount of cerebral water (swelling), though it is used with caution to avoid electrolyte imbalances or heart failure.
 Mannitol, an osmotic diuretic, appears to be as effective as hypertonic saline at reducing ICP; however, some concerns have been raised regarding some of the studies performed.
 Hyertonic saline is also suitable in children with severe traumatic brain injury.

-Diuretics, drugs that increase urine output to reduce excessive fluid in the system, may be used to treat high intracranial pressures, but may cause hypovolemia (insufficient blood volume).
 Hyperventilation (larger and/or faster breaths) reduces carbon dioxide levels and causes blood vessels to constrict; this decreases blood flow to the brain and reduces ICP, but it potentially causes ischemia and is, therefore, used only in the short term.
 Giving corticosteroids is associated with an increased risk of death, and so their routine use is not recommended.
 There is no strong evidence that the following pharmaceutical interventions should be recommended to routinely treat TBI: magnesium, monoaminergic and dopamine agonists, progesterone, aminosteroids, excitatory amino acid reuptake inhibitors, beta-2 antagonists (bronchodilators), haemostatic and antifibrinolytic drugs.